 Oracle SELECT DISTINCT

-Summary: in this tutorial, you will learn how to use the Oracle SELECT DISTINCT statement to query distinct data from tables.
+Summary: In this tutorial, you will learn how to use the Oracle SELECT DISTINCT operator to query distinct data from tables.

-The following illustrates the syntax of the SELECT DISTINCT statement:
+Here’s the basic syntax of the SELECT DISTINCT operator:

 SELECT DISTINCT column_1

-FROM table;Code language: SQL (Structured Query Language) (sql)
+FROM table_name;Code language: SQL (Structured Query Language) (sql)

-In this statement, the values in the column_1 of the table are compared to determine the duplicates.
+In this statement, the DISTINCT operator compares values in the column_1 of the table to determine the duplicates.

 SELECT